konsumer/raylib-pointers-ideas/README.md

 The eventual goal is a pointer-based interface that will work on these targets:

 - wasm1 - Wasm code - your code (written in something compiled to wasm) will import pointer-based functions from (native or web) host.
-- wasm2 - Wasm runtime - a host (written in JS) will direclty call pointer-based raylib functions from wasm, which will call back into the wasm-host and use browser functions
+- wasm2 - Wasm runtime - a host (written in JS) will direclty call pointer-based raylib functions from wasm, which will call back into the wasm-host and use browser functions.
+The purpose of this is JS code written in browser that can call raylib functions.
 - Bun FFI - Bun will import the DLL and call the functions in JS code.